dlublin/SpeakOSC/README.md

 # Notes
 May require additional download.

+System audio output may be automatically muted while dictation is active.

 Configure microphone input in System Preferences under Dictation and Speech.

 Dictation only works when SpeakOSC is the active application and the dictation text field is selected.